 Skill: Identifying and Comparing a Variety of Patterns

-For repeating patterns:
+For a repeating pattern

-For growing and shrinking patterns:
+For growing and shrinking patterns

 Sample Questions